 Title Insurance covers a fairly extensive list of risks, including:

 It is important to note that title insurance will not cover every possible problem that you may encounter.
-It is not a home warranty, and shouldn’t be treated as such.
+It is not a home warranty and shouldn’t be treated as such.
 Issues such as damages, disrepair, and theft won’t be covered.
 It also will not cover any additions or renovations you happen to add to the home.
 You may also encounter:

 Even though title insurance isn’t a catch-all solution, most real estate lawyers consider it more than worth the cost of purchase, as the coverage is still very broad and can prevent very expensive issues that may arise in the ownership of property.

 In Ontario real estate closing transactions are traditionally done by exchanging closing documents, funds and key(s) between the buyer's lawyer and the seller's lawyer.
 This is the final stage in the transaction.
 Your lawyer concludes the transaction by sending you a report with all the related documentation and a new ownership information.

 The general information on this page is not applicable to any specific case and is intended for information purposes only.
 It is not a substitute for legal advice and may not be relied on as such.
 Readers are expressly advised to consult with a qualified lawyer for advice regarding their specific circumstances and entitlements under Ontario law.